PennyLeScroche/PennyLeScroche.github.io/dealing-with-deities.md

 - J: A large sporting event
 - Q: A shady marketplace
 - K: A decaying place of worship

+### Create your demigods

+To create your demigods, deal out 5 cards to each player, and assign them to the different character aspects.
+You should have one card leftover.

 #### God options